 The researchers created the fabric from specially engineered yarn coated with a conductive metal☆△●▽□.
 Under hot◇▷, humid conditions▽▲, the strands of yarn compact and activate the coating▷•○▽-, which changes the way the fabric interacts with infrared radiation□▼-.
 They refer to the action as &lsquo-○◇●△;gating&rsquo•▽□; of infrared radiation▪●, which acts as a tunable blind to transmit or block heat☆○.

-&quot•▼●○;This is the first technology that allows us to dynamically gate infrared radiation☆-,&quot▷•; said YuHuang Wang■■▷, a professor of chemistry and biochemistry at UMD and one of the paper&rsquo▪=•••;s corresponding authors▷□.
+"•▼●○;This is the first technology that allows us to dynamically gate infrared radiation☆-,"▷•; said YuHuang Wang■■▷, a professor of chemistry and biochemistry at UMD and one of the paper&rsquo▪=•••;s corresponding authors▷□.

 The base yarn for this new textile is created with fibres made of two different synthetic materials&mdash-●■◇○;one absorbs water and the other repels it△▪◁.
 The strands are coated with carbon nanotubes★□, a special class of lightweight☆□, carbon-based▽◆★◆▲, conductive metal◇○▷◇★.